ethereum/consensus-specs/specs/networking/p2p-interface.md

 #### Interop

-Unaggregated and aggregated attestations from all shards are sent as `Attestation` to the `beacon_aggregate_and_proof` topic.
+Unaggregated and aggregated attestations from all shards are sent as `Attestation`s to the `beacon_aggregate_and_proof` topic.
 Clients are not required to publish aggregate attestations but must be able to process them.
 All validating clients SHOULD try to perform local attestation aggregation to prepare for block proposing.

 #### Mainnet